dannypesic/ril/README.md

 On startup, ril auto-detects the newest compatible Python interpreter available on your PATH, trying `python3.14`, `python3.13`, `python3.12`, `python3.11`, then `python3` as a fallback.

+### Feedback

+Bug reports and feature requests are welcome.
+Open an issue on GitHub.

 ### Building

 ```bash